 13. Her first royal patronage was for The Royal Foundation.
 The announcement was made in October 2011, six months after she married Prince William.
 The Foundation was previously know as the Foundation of Prince William and Prince Harry.

-14. The Duchess is a keen photographer.
+14. The Princess is a keen photographer.
 She has previously photographed portraits of her children and family for official release.
-In 2019 she became patron of the Royal Society of Photographers after taking over from The Queen.
+In 2019 she became patron of the Royal Society of Photographers after taking over from the late Queen.

-15. Catherine Middleton was an athletic girl during her school years, where she played tennis, hockey and volleyball.
+15. Catherine Middleton was athletic during her school years, where she played tennis, hockey and volleyball.